dialpad/dialtone/packages/dialtone-vue3/.github/CONTRIBUTING.md

 ESLint will check any of our javascript or vue code for styling or syntax errors.
 The configuration can be found in [.eslintrc.cjs](../eslintrc.cjs).
 Any changes code changes you make will be automatically linted upon commit (configuration in [lint-staged.config.cjs](../lint-staged.config.cjs)).
-You can manually run ESLint via `npm run lint`.
+You can manually run ESLint via `pnpm run lint`.

 ### Yeoman

 We use Yeoman as our generator to scaffold new components.
-This means if you are creating a new component you can simply just run `npx yo dialtone-vue` and enter the name of your component.
+This means if you are creating a new component you can simply just run `pnpm yo dialtone-vue` and enter the name of your component.
 All files for your component (component, tests, storybook files) will be generated with starter templates and proper naming conventions.
 For more details on how to use yeoman, see [the docs](https://vue.dialpad.design/?path=/story/docs-component-driven-development-yeoman-generator--page).